Inkjet printers v/s laser printers: are you confused?

 Inkjet printers, a solid alternative

 Since the U.S. company began releasing HP Officejet Pro, one of the main obstacles to those who have had to face is the preconception that inkjet printers turn out to be more expensive than laser, but advances in technology; ink and pigments used, allow to obtain a very substantial savings of up to 50% in both the cost per page and energy consumption, and all with a professional finish similar to that achieved with laser printers.
+In essence, the cost of replacing HP Officejet Pro 8600 Printer Ink is lower than replacing toners in laser printers, without having to sacrifice quality.
 Furthermore, the maintenance of these printing equipments are easier than laser printers.

 Speed and performance

 Until now, laser printers allow higher speeds usually ink printer, but with technology HP PageWide has managed to turn the situation, and HP Officejet Pro X has been certified by the Guinness Book of Records as the fastest printer on the market, with speeds reaching the 70 pages per minute.
 Definitely a fundamental change has become one of demands of these large printing equipment.